nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/RESTAdapter.rst

         :param $path: The path of the item.
         :returns: The meta data of the item.

-    .. php:method:: createFolder($parentpath, $filename, $exists = Exists::FAIL)
+    .. php:method:: createFolder($parentPath, $name, $exists = Exists::FAIL)

         Create a folder at a given path with the supplied name.

-        :type $parentpath: string
+        :type $parentPath: string
-        :param $parentpath: The folder path under which the new folder should be created.
+        :param $parentPath: The folder path under which the new folder should be created.
-        :type $filename: string
+        :type $name: string
-        :param $filename: The name for the folder to be created.
+        :param $name: The name for the folder to be created.
         :type $exists: string
         :param $exists: Specifies the action to take if the folder already exists.
         :returns: An instance of the newly created item of type Folder.

-    .. php:method:: deleteFolder($path, $force = false)
+    .. php:method:: deleteFolder($path, $commit = false, $force = false)

         Delete a folder from cloud storage.

         :type $path: string
         :param $path: The path of the folder to be deleted.
+        :type $commit: bool
+        :param $commit: Either move the folder to the Trash (false) or delete it immediately (true)
         :type $force: bool
         :param $force: The flag to force delete the folder from cloud storage.
         :returns: The success/fail response of the delete operation.